Private Letter Ruling

-This letter responds to your authorized representative's letter dated September 8, 2021, requesting an extension of time under § 301.9100-1 and § 301.9100-3 of the Procedure and Administration Regulations to make a qualified terminable interest property (QTIP) election under § 2056(b)(7) of the Internal Revenue Code.
+This letter responds to your authorized representative's letter dated October 15, 2021, and subsequent correspondence, requesting an extension of time under § 2642(g) of the Internal Revenue Code and § 301.9100-3 of the Procedure and Administration Regulations to elect out of the generation-skipping transfer (GST) exemption automatic allocation rules under § 2632(b)(3).

-The facts and representations submitted are summarized as follows:
+The facts and representations submitted are as follows:

 LAW AND ANALYSIS